-This book explores a variety of fiction texts and how they can be used as the basis of activities that are fun and contain an element of play, yet still have a literacy skill as the target.
-There are new titles and classics, old favourites and traditional stories included in the book.
-I make no apology for using some of the old favourites since there are always new practitioners and new children entering early years settings, who will discover these delightful stories for the first time.
-The veterans of the game will know that the children who are familiar with the texts never tire of hearing them over and over again, often knowing the stories word for word!
+This book explores a variety of poems and how they can be used as the basis of activities that are fun and contain an element of play, yet still have a literacy skill as the target.
+While speaking and listening remain integral elements to every session, I have chosen to focus on either reading or writing poetry in any one session.
+Young children often find difficulty in sitting still for long periods of time in a more formal situation, and focusing on both reading and writing poetry in one go would demand this.

+There is both modern and traditional poetry included in the book.
+I make no apology for using some of the old favourites since there are always new practitioners and new children entering early years settings, who will enjoy exploring these in more depth for the first time.
+The veterans of the game will know that the children who are familiar with the poems never tire of hearing them over and over again, often reciting them perfectly themselves!

-There are two observation and assessment sections at the end of the book to give the practitioner an idea of what to look for when children are working to acquire specific skills.
+There are two observation and assessment sections at the end of the book to give the practitioner an idea of what to look for when the children are working to acquire a specific skill.
 These sections are by no means exhaustive and practitioners can 'pick and mix' the elements that are most useful to them, adding anything that they may feel needs to be included.
 I can't stress enough the importance of observation as a tool for assessment, since so much can be gathered of a child's achievements, progress and performance by this simple but extremely effective practice.
 The stepping stones in the Curriculum guidance for the foundation stage can also provide a useful guide to the child's achievements, particularly as the colour bands help to put the stepping stones into an age-related context.
 But we need to remember that they are just that - a guide to the child's progress en route to the Early learning goals - and not be tempted to use them as an assessment or teaching tool as such.

 There are also some photocopiable pages which are linked in with the activities.
-They are not worksheets to be given to the children to 'do', but are a resource to save the practitioner preparation time.
+These are not worksheets to be given to the children to 'do', but are a resource to save the practitioner preparation time.
 They must be used by the adult and the children working together on the activity, in a fun way without pressure.